-Scleral lenses from The Madison Eyes Scleral Lens and Keratoconus Center have many advantages over traditional lenses.
+Scleral lenses from Madison Eyes have many advantages over traditional lenses.
 Our patients enjoy wearing them for their:

 - Comfort: Scleral lenses’ larger size and high-quality materials offer a greater level of comfort.
 The rigid materials allow for a round, smooth shape that gently sits over the eye and stay put, even with a lot of movement.
 Most patients can wear them comfortably for up to 14 hours.

 - Consistency: Patients with irregular or misshapen corneas may find it difficult to wear soft contact lenses since they sit directly on the cornea.
 Sclerals reach over to the sclera (white part of the eye), avoiding the cornea completely.

 - Cost-Effectiveness: Although scleral lenses usually cost more than basic soft lenses, they provide longer-term financial value.
 If your vision insurance plan includes contact lenses, the cost will be significantly reduced.
 Unlike traditional soft lenses, there is no need to continuously purchase lens solution and replacement lenses every few months.
 In the long run, it’s better value for your money.

 - Durability: Scleral lenses’ rigid materials are breathable for proper air flow and long-lasting wear.
 Soft contact lenses, on the other hand, when overused, can lead to eye infections or worse!